'It was extremely challenging: there was enormous publicity, and all we had was a crime scene with no leads'

-This shocking event marked a change in consciousness for the community: where once Melbourne was seen as a peaceful and calm city, the blast heralded the start of a new period of criminal violence.
+The shocking Russell Street bombing of 27 March 1986 marked a pivotal change for the community: where once Melbourne was seen as an uneventful city, the blast heralded the start of a period of criminal violence.

 - Associate Professor Seamus O'Hanlon (chair), Monash University